REONTeam/reon/README.md

 1. Install Apache2, PHP, MySQL
 2. Place the files in Apache2's (or the vhost's if used) website root folder
+3. Run tables.sql in MySQL
-3. Continue these steps later once the production server is setup.
+4. Continue these steps later once the production server is setup.

 # License